Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 20 April 2026 16.14.43 UTC
+- WIB: Senin, 20 April 2026 18.39.03 UTC
-- WITA: Senin, 20 April 2026 17.14.43 UTC
+- WITA: Senin, 20 April 2026 19.39.03 UTC
-- WIT: Senin, 20 April 2026 18.14.43 UTC
+- WIT: Senin, 20 April 2026 20.39.03 UTC

 Kutipan Inspiratif:
-"Before you diagnose yourself with depression or low self-esteem, first make sure that you are not, in fact, just surrounded by assholes."
+"Take up one idea.
+Make that one idea your life - think of it, dream of it, live on that idea.
+Let the brain, muscles, nerves, every part of your body, be full of that idea, and just leave every other idea alone.
+This is the way to success."

-Kategori: inspirational
+Kategori: success